Meron16/Saba-Match/modules/users/README.md

 # Module 2: User Management & Profiles

-This module handles user profile management for all stakeholder types in the AI Recruiter platform.
+This module handles user profile management for all stakeholder types in the Saba Match platform, with special focus on safety and privacy for girls and women job seekers.

 ## Overview